NXPHoverGames/b3rb_robot/README.md

-# mrbuggy3_robot
+# b3rb_robot
-Robot packages for the MR Buggy3.
+Robot packages for the B3RB.